uhh-lt/kaldi-tuda-de/README.md

 An open access Arxiv preprint is available here: https://arxiv.org/abs/1807.10311 (same content as the ITG version)

-You can also additionaly cite our [older paper](https://www.inf.uni-hamburg.de/en/inst/ab/lt/publications/2015-radeck-arnethetal-tsd2015-speechcorpus.pdf), if you like:
+Or the [first paper](https://www.inf.uni-hamburg.de/en/inst/ab/lt/publications/2015-radeck-arnethetal-tsd2015-speechcorpus.pdf), if you like:

 ```
 @InProceedings{Radeck-Arneth2015,